khulnasoft/gpt-computer-agent/example_use_cases/workday_summerizer.md

 # Introduction
-In this example we have an idea to summerize whole day of an employee via GPT Computer Agent.
+In this example we have an idea to summerize whole day of an employee via GPT Computer Assistant.